OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # OWASP AI Exchange
-Living document for worldwide AI security exchange.
+Living document for worldwide exchange of AI security expertise.
-Purpose: Creating consensus and collecting input to Global and European standardisation and regulation activities, including the EU AI act and ISO/IEC 27090 (AI security).
+Purpose: Creating consensus and collecting input that can be used by global and European standardisation and regulation activities, including the EU AI act and ISO/IEC 27090 (AI security).

 Table of contents:
 * Introduction